kensanata/just-halberds/Knives.md

 Should either of the two plan on playing a mage, increasing Education is going to be on their mind.

-So visiting somebody in a library and getting a book is an adventure.
+Visiting somebody in a library and getting a book is the adventure.
-Who needs the book?
-Who might be opposed?
+Questions: Who needs the book?
+Who opposes this?
 Other urchins that didn’t get the job: Urs the bully, with Status-3 (also an orphan but with slightly better Status) and Discipline-1 (which I just assigned).
 He’s not much of a boss, but there’s also Strength-8 (above average) and Brawling-1 (also assigned).
 If Discipline and Brawling are his only talents, he’s 18 years old, two years older than the new characters Alex and Berta are going to make.

-Here’s a question for later: Does Urs have friends?
+Question for later: Does Urs have friends?
 Does he have enemies?
 Play to find out!
-I have a feeling he probably has a lackey, and there’s probably a love interest as well.
+He probably has a lackey, and there’s probably a love interest as well, right?

-The library probably belongs to a wizard.
-Let’s call her Ulrike the Beautiful.
+The library belongs to a wizard.
+Claudia needs a name and picks “Ulrike the Beautiful”.
 The starting village also needs a name.
-Maybe the village has always belonged to her family and the rulers all have names that sound similar: Ulrich, Ulberth, Ulberga.
-Let’s call the village Ulrichen.
+Maybe the village has always belonged to Ulrike’s family and the rulers all have names that sound similar: Ulrich, Ulberth, Ulberga.
+Ulrichen!

-This makes me wonder about Urs the bully.
-His name sounds similar to Ulrike.
+This makes her wonder about Urs the bully.
+The name sounds similar to Ulrike.
 Are they related?
 A question to save for later.

-Let’s try and think of more adventures.
+Claudia needs some more adventure ideas.
 How about adding a secret society?
 “The Brothers and Sisters of Horned Mask” – a society that wears masks at their meetings.
 They all know each other in real life but within their society, they also represent the animal or demon of